-By altering the physiological parameters (Fig.10.5, 10.6) you can judge how sensitive is the output to microalgal physiology.
-It is important to recall that microalgae evolve and so what your real system does this year may not align well with last years performance.
+By altering the physiological parameters (Fig.10.5, Fig.10.6) you can judge how sensitive is the output to microalgal physiology.
+It is important to recall that microalgae evolve and so what your real system does this year may not align well with last year's performance if you have been growing the same species in the same enforced culture regime.
 That is so unless you have started your culture with source material kept under cryopreservation and the PBR configuration (including lighting and heating) are also the same.